×

 • First contact with Fujii Sensei in 1983.
 He became a regular visitor over many years, finally coming to live in Cornwall.

 • The club started with two 1st dans.
-Now has an establishment of one 5th dan, three 3rd dan and four 2nd dan.
+Now has an establishment of one 5th dan, one 4th dan, two 3rd dans and two 2nd dans.
 The club also has a close connection to Ronin Kai Kendo Club in Plymouth.

 Philip Booth Sensei – 5th Dan